-5 assignments will be arranged through the course and each student need to choose 3 of them to complete.
+6 assignments will be arranged through the course and each student need to choose 2 of them to complete.
 The assignments are related to the course content.
 Students are required to submit assignment to TA on time, and no points will be counted for the late submission.
 Professor will review the assignment in the next class.
-The sum of the three assignments accounts for 30% of the final grade.
+The sum of the two assignments accounts for 30% of the final grade.
+Students are allowed to opt for submitting more than 2 individual assignments, and two of the best will be counted in final grade.

-(4) Group project:
+(3) Group project:

 Please choose from methods introduced in this course, each group designs and finishes research plan and data collection from final project in "New Media & Society".
-The score accounts for 55% of the final grade.
+The score accounts for 60% of the final grade.